 Prompt engineering has evolved from empirical art to structured engineering discipline.
-In 2026, teams that master advanced patterns achieve 40–70% better results on complex reasoning benchmarks.
-This guide walks you through the 12 highest-impact patterns, with working code and real performance data.
+In 2026, teams mastering advanced patterns achieve 40-70% better results on complex reasoning benchmarks.
+This guide presents the 12 most impactful patterns, with working code and real performance data.

 The 12 Patterns: Overview